-We support the right of surface owners to influence what occurs on their property,
+We support the right of surface owners to influence what occurs on their property, including the use of third-party mediation when necessary.

 When change in land use is proposed, the planning body should be required to notify, by recognized notification procedures, the owners of adjacent land.